damiaojr/clean-arch-template/src/API/README.md

 # API

-The entry point layer for HTTP connections.
+An API (Application Programming Interface) is a set of rules, protocols, and tools that allow software applications to communicate with each other.
+APIs define how software components should interact, specifying the types of requests and responses that can be sent and received.

-It should not have any business logic, but it can have input validations.
-It also initializes the other layers using dependency injection.
+APIs can be internal or external to an organization, and they can be used to enable integration between different systems, services, or applications.
+For example, an API can be used by a web application to retrieve data from a database, or by a mobile application to access cloud-based services.

-It should not create new instances of Domain classes, but it can receive them from the Application layer.
+APIs can be implemented in many different ways, such as REST (Representational State Transfer), SOAP (Simple Object Access Protocol), and GraphQL.
+They can be designed for specific purposes, such as data access, authentication, or messaging.

-The communication with the application layer must be done using [Mediatr](https://github.com/jbogard/MediatR) and it should only expose **Contract** classes.
+*The communication with the application layer must be done using [Mediatr](https://github.com/jbogard/MediatR) and it should only expose **Contract** classes.*

-#### MediatR
+## MediatR

 MediatR is a popular open-source library for implementing the mediator pattern in .NET applications.
 The mediator pattern is a design pattern that promotes loose coupling between components by allowing them to communicate through a mediator object, instead of directly invoking each other's methods.